SJ-0306/DotGuard/README.md

 DotGuard

-DotGuard is a configuration management system built with Terraform.
+DotGuard is a configuration management system built with Terraform, and configured by Ansible.
 It treats Linux desktop environments and window managers as "Infrastructure as Code", ensuring that system configurations and dotfiles are version controlled, reproducible, and are securely deployable.

 Project Goals